To support students Global Opportunities there is a range of support in terms of Fees, Finance and Funding:

 Turing Scheme: Currently Durham participates in the Turing Scheme.
 Durham will seek future funding to support full-year study and work placements worldwide from the government's Turing Scheme - the global replacement for Erasmus+ funding.

-- For 2023/24.
+For 2024/25 onwards.
 UK universities only receive funding one year at a time.
-The University will bid for funding when permitted, however, we are unlikely to know results until mid-2023.
+The University will bid for funding when permitted, however, we are unlikely to know results until mid-2024.
 We cannot guarantee full funding from Turing and in the likely event that funding is not available for all international activities undertaken by Durham students, within the Turing [funding] Scheme, priority is given to Widening Participation students.
-The university will contact students once more information is received from the Turing Scheme.
+Having a year abroad as part of a degree at Durham does not guarantee Turing funding.
+The University will contact students once more information is received from the Turing Scheme.
 Applications received before this, will be rejected.

 Students from disadvantaged student groups or with special educational needs or disabilities (SEND) needs may be eligible to receive additional funding to support a Global Opportunity